department-of-veterans-affairs/vagov-content/pages/burials-memorials/memorial-items/headstones-markers-medallions.md

 <div class="va-introtext">

-Find out how to apply for a headstone, grave marker, or medallion to honor a Veteran, service memeber, or eligible family member.
+Find out how to apply for a headstone, grave marker, or medallion to honor a Veteran, service member, or eligible family member.

 </div>

 <div class="feature">

 ### Who can be honored with a Veterans headstone or marker?

+#### Veterans

 If they meet any of the requirements below, Veterans who weren't dishonorably discharged and members of the Armed Forces who die on active duty may be eligible for a headstone or marker.